adobe-target/slate/source/index.html.md

 version 2 (v2) of the Bulk Profile Update API is the current version.
 However, Target still supports version 1 (v1).

+### Caveats
+* The size of the batch file must be less than 50 MB.
+In addition, the total number of rows should not exceed 500,000 rows per upload.
+* There is no limit on the number or rows you can upload over a period of 24 hours in subsequent batches.
+However, the ingestion process might be throttled during business hours to ensure that other processes run efficiently.
+* Consecutive V2 batch update calls without mbox calls in between for the same thirdPartyIds override the properties updated in the first batch update call.

 ### Authentication

 The Bulk Update API call requires a valid access token to be passed in the header of the request.